vaibhavs127/VaibhavTask/README.md

 #### XAMPP Server

 ## How to run this assignment
 For developing this project I used the XAMPP Server.
 You can also use WAMP or LAMP server.
+1st download this repository zip file and then copy all this data into the C:\xampp\htdocs folder.
 #### Step 1
 Start the XAMPP server( Apache and MySQL ) and run the index.html file on browser(localhost/assignment_name/index.html)
 #### Step 2